 • Knowledge of employment practices and the skills, abilities, and physical demands of the more common occupations.

-• Ability to analyze and interpret written information and numerical data.
+• Ability to analyze and interpret numerical data.

 • Ability to communicate effectively orally.